torsteingrindvik/wgpu-zoo/README.md

 - Storage texture is write only, so use another texture to read (sample) from
 - The previous frame's storage is the next frame's sampled texture

+## Example 8: Texture array v1

+- Create lots of textures
+    - From the limits printout:
+    > max_texture_array_layers: 256
+    ~~so let's do that~~
+    ended up via `[Texture; 256]`, try layers in example 9 instead
+    - So we go to try `binding_array<texture_2d<f32>>`
+- Line them up on many quads
+- Make them slightly transparent
+- Make them slightly different colors
+- ~~Allow "exploding" the textures outwards to separate them~~
+- We also ended up trying using a single uniform buffer to store data for _all_ instances, indexing into it via the instance index.
+    - So we used `array<mat3x3<f32>, 256>`

+## Example 9: Texture array v2
+Now we'll try the same as above, but with some changes:

+- Use a single texture with 256 layers
+- Use per-instance data via a second vertex buffer
+- Upgrade to `draw_indexed`
+- Potentially some mouse movement stuff?

 ## Example n: Draw with cursor (frag)

 - Mouse is passed via uniform